Christina Milian stars in this new rom-com from Netflix.

 Casting wise, it’s been a minute since I’ve seen Milian in anything.
 She’s cast well in the role, a character with plenty of sass, and it’s fun to see a new actor in the part of the leading man.
 Of course, it doesn’t hurt that Demos has an authentic and appealing accent.

 Those of you who frequently watch international TV shows will also recognize Anna Jullienne from 800 Words.

 Then, there’s the wardrobe which for once works.
-So many of the films that use the renovation plot focus too much on making the lead look cute versus realistic, and practical.
-Gabriela always looks cute (because this is a romance), but her wardrobe is also functional and appropriate for the situation she’s in.
+Many films using the renovation plot focus too much on making the lead look cute versus realistic and practical.
+Gabriela always looks cute (because this is a romance), but her wardrobe is also functional and appropriate for the situation.

 In the end, Falling Inn Love is a ray of sunshine perfect for fans of Hallmark.
 It knows what it is, and because I go in expecting it to be this, the film is nothing if not charming.
 It’s another delightful example of the romance movies we love but miss at the box office.